 Crispy Smoked chicken wings are a popular party dish and perfect for Super Bowl parties, birthdays, and even for Saturday night game nights.
 Chicken wings are quick to make and tasteful, making them a crowd pleaser and why wings are so famous.

-Crispy smoked chicken wings are simple to make, simple to cook, and the perfect finger food.
+Crispy chicken wings are simple to make, simple to cook, and the perfect finger food.

-Today I will teach how to make amazing crispy smoked chicken wings.
-That’s right, we are adding a touch of smoky flavor and crisping the wings’ skin to cook delicious crispy smoked chicken wings.
+Today I will teach you how to make amazing, crispy smoked chicken wings.
+That’s right, we are adding a touch of smoky flavor and crisping the wings’ skin to cook delicious, crispy wings.

 Smoked Chicken Wings: Smoking Chicken Wings To a Crisp Finish